SokolAnn/BenchmarkCards/BenchmarkCards/bbq/⭐bbq.md

 - Evaluate biases in QA model outputs
 - Identify contexts that lead to biased outputs

 **Limitations**: The dataset focuses on biases relevant to the U.S. context and may not generalize to different cultural settings.
+It is English-only, though work has expanded BBQ into other languages (e.g., Korean, Dutch, Spanish, Turkish).

 **Out of Scope Uses**:
 - Generalizing results to non-U.S. languages or contexts